Wlodarski/DR-Altimeter/INSTALL.md

    - pip install matplotlib numpy slack selenium termcolor colorama

 3. Run DR-Altimeter.py and adapt the configuration file, config.ini, generated at first run to suit your need.

+## Chromedriver.exe

+If you encounter problems with the provided Chromedriver, dowload another version from [Google's repository](https://chromedriver.storage.googleapis.com/index.html).
+Choose one that matches your current Chrome browser version to maximise compatibility.